 * Please note that those students applying for the Harriman-CES Fellowship must be graduate students at Columbia University.
 All other fellowships are open to students from all member universities.

 Barring exceptional circumstances, students who have already received comparable support for pre-dissertation research will not be considered eligible.
 Students whose universities are not currently members of the CES consortium are welcome to apply; every effort will be made to enroll the institution, thereby establishing eligibility.
 If your university is not currently a member, begin your fellowship application as soon as possible to start the process of enrolling your institution.

-Application period opens October 1, 2013.
-Applications are due (along with all supporting materials) on or before January 12, 2014.
-Applicants will be notified of the Committee's decision by May 2014.
+Application period opens October 1, 2015.
+Applications are due (along with all supporting materials) on or before January 16, 2016.
+Applicants will be notified of the Committee's decision by the end of April 2016.

 Submit the CES Pre-Dissertation Fellowship Application Form and return three (3) completed Faculty Recommendation Forms.
 Also, you must submit a Language Competency Form for every language in which you will require functional knowledge to complete your proposed research.
-All materials are due into to CES by midnight on Sunday, January 12, 2014.
+All materials are due into to CES by January 16, 2016.
 A complete application will include all five of these forms.